-Domestic Workers Are Being Sold on Instagram and Other Social Media Apps
+Domestic Workers Are Being Illegally Sold on Social Media Apps

 Buyers in Kuwait and Saudi Arabia can search women by race and buy them for a few thousand dollars.